November 11, 2024

 My LinkedIn 30-Day Free Trial

-I sent a few InMails but didn’t get replies.
+I sent a few InMails but didn’t get any replies.
 However, I did receive messages from people outside my network because I was on a premium plan (InMail works both ways; you can send and receive messages from individuals who aren’t connected to you).
 I didn’t take any courses on LinkedIn Learning as I prefer to take classes on Coursera.

 LinkedIn Premium Discount